Rethinking the onsite experience? It’s time to say goodbye to the “office”

 Marketing Specialist

 In March 2020, the pandemic forced many to work from home.
-But, in the last month or so, the increase in vaccinated people and decrease in hospitalizations gave US employers hope that they could call employees back onsite.
-However, migrating back to the workplace has proven to be trickier than anticipated and employees are questioning why they need to return.
+But, in the last month or so, the increase in vaccinated people and decrease in hospitalizations gave US employers hope to call employees back onsite.
+However, migrating back to the workplace has proven trickier than anticipated and employees are questioning why they need to return.

 Words also have the potential to create a new narrative.
 Today, companies are writing a new story on work.
 They’re deliberately choosing to remove the word “office” from their vernacular and redefining the value proposition of coming together onsite.